 - Repeat the procedure once the transmission warm-up but this time, the level must be between the MIN and MAX marks for the HOD (higher) markings.

 Not all Land Rovers will have a transmission dipstick.
 If the dipstick is not present, the vehicle will need to be raised on a lift, and the level can be checked via the fill hole.

 The next step is to read fault codes from the transmission control module or what is known as the TCU.
 To read these codes, you will need an OBD-II Transmission Scanner.
 Basic code readers are not recommended because they will show a generic code or may not show a fault code at all.

 - Park vehicle and turn off the ignition.
 Set parking brakes.

 - Locate diagnostic port under the dashboard, driver's side.

 - The scanner will turn on.
 Allow it to communicate with the vehicle.
-Select MAKINA then your particular.
+Select MAKINA; then, you are particular.

 - Select Control Units then Transmission.

 - Select Read Fault Codes from the main menu.

 Check if any open recalls or Technical Service Bulletin (TSB) exist for your Land Rover that affects the transmission.